spacocha/Distribution-based-clustering/README.md

 Parents are sequences that satisfies the following:
 1.)
 The parental abundance is above the defined the abundance threshold 2.)
 It is within a specific distance cut-off
 3.)
-The parental distribution is not statistically significantly different from the child distribution as determined by fisher (when possible), or chi-sq test above the pvalue threshold
+The parental distribution is not statistically significantly different from the child distribution as determined by chi-sq test p-value above the pvalue threshold

 A child is assigned to the most similar (smallest distance) parental sequence that fulfills the above criteria.
 Once assigned as a child, a sequence will not be considered as a parent.